-MI = Motivational Interviewing; MITI = Motivational Interviewing Treatment Integrity code (34); CLAMI = Client Language Assessment in Motivational Interviewing code (37); CT = Change Talk; ST = Sustain Talk.
+MI = Motivational Interviewing; MITI = Motivational Interviewing Treatment Integrity code [34]; CLAMI = Client Language Assessment in Motivational Interviewing code [37]; CT = Change Talk; ST = Sustain Talk.

 Data editing

-Prior to verbal behaviour coding, pre and post- training recorded consultations (n=31) were assessed for length.
+Prior to verbal behaviour coding, pre and post- BMIT recorded consultations (n=31) were assessed for length.
 Those consultations exceeding 20 minutes in length were edited to retain only the final 20 minutes of the consultation for 2 reasons: firstly, this is the maximum coding time window recommended within MITI due to diminished reliability of globals above this threshold (34).
-Secondly, sampling the last 20 minutes was proposed by Dr Lars Forsberg (2017, personal communication) of the coding laboratory MIC Lab Stockholm (www.miclab.se) to offer the opportunity to capture comparable consultation segments where change conversations were expected to peak as the consultation drew to a close and momentum towards planning and action occurred.
+Secondly, sampling the last 20 minutes was proposed by Dr Lars Forsberg [2017, personal communication] of the coding laboratory MIC Lab Stockholm (www.miclab.se) to offer the opportunity to capture comparable consultation segments where change conversations were expected to peak as the consultation drew to a close and momentum towards planning and action occurred.

 Following verbal behaviour coding, frequency data for those consultations less than 20 minutes in length were adjusted to reflect a 20-minute sample to ensure equitable and thus statistically sound comparisons of verbal behaviour frequencies before and after the MI training experience.
 For example, verbal behaviour frequencies in a consultation sample of 16 minutes would be multiplied by 1.25.
 For those veterinarians (n=2) that submitted more than one consultation sample for pre- or post-training analysis, a mean was calculated from both consultation samples for MITI behaviour frequencies/globals and CLAMI behaviour frequencies.